jclement/blog/content/post/2015/gpg-smartcard/index.md

 Unfortunately, despite existing for over a decade, it's been difficult to find comprehensive information about setting up and using smart cards, for use with GPG and SSH, under Linux, Windows and OSX.

+{{<note>}}
-<div class="note">This article is heavily based on "[Offline GnuPG Master Key and Subkeys on YubiKey NEO Smartcard](http://blog.josefsson.org/2014/06/23/offline-gnupg-master-key-and-subkeys-on-yubikey-neo-smartcard/)" by
+This article is heavily based on "[Offline GnuPG Master Key and Subkeys on YubiKey NEO Smartcard](http://blog.josefsson.org/2014/06/23/offline-gnupg-master-key-and-subkeys-on-yubikey-neo-smartcard/)" by
 Simon Josefsson.
-Much like the reason Simon wrote his post, this article was primarily created to document my setup for my future reference.</div>
+Much like the reason Simon wrote his post, this article was primarily created to document my setup for my future reference.
+{{</note>}}

 Roughly: